sk33lz/yourcraftserver/docs/_docs/01-quick-start-guide.md

 You can also remove the `nogui` flag to start the server with the included GUI.

-**WARNING:** Make sure the `java` executable is in your path, or you will have to provide the full path to the java executable in your command.
+**ProTip:** Make sure the `java` executable is in your path, or you will have to provide the full path to the java executable in your command.
-{: .notice--notice}
+{: .notice--info}

 ### Spigot Minecraft Server